 Spasticity occurs after a spinal cord injury because your brain and body cannot communicate.

-Your spinal cord steps in and as a defense mechanism tell your muscles to contract to prevent injury.
+Your spinal cord steps in and as a defense mechanism, makes your muscles contract to prevent injury.

-This causes them to stay tight and can result in spasms and discomfort.
+This causes them to stay tight, which can result in spasms and discomfort.

 Baclofen is the most commonly prescribed muscle relaxant to treat spasticity.

-As its name suggests, muscle relaxants allow your muscles to relax to reduce pain and discomfort caused by muscles that have been contracted for too long.
+Muscle relaxants alter the chemical balance in the central nervous system to reduce hyperactive muscle contractions.
+This helps reduce pain and discomfort caused by muscles that have been contracted for too long.

 Respiratory complications are the leading cause of death in spinal cord injury patients.